-This past decade (this past year especially!) fundamentally shifted how CPG companies create, market, and distribute products.
+This past decade (this past year especially!) fundamentally shifted how consumer packaged goods (CPG) companies create, market, and distribute products.
 Whether it’s global supply chain innovation (and disruption), changing consumer behavior, or the ubiquity of social media, the game has changed.

 We’re going to talk all about the next game-changer: second-party data sharing with retailers and partners via data clean rooms.
 But first, we need to understand how we got here.